firoball/WDL2CS/readme.md

 * Locate line `#warning Place tList and rList init in MyCompiler(){} (...)` in `code\parser.cs`.
 * Replace with previously copied content and save.

+**Required for advanced modifications only:**
+In case further changes to `code\parser.cs` are required, the updated template file `vcc\yacc.ctpl` has to be modified accordingly and afterwards copied to same folder as `vcc.exe` (admin rights required).
+Using this method, manual patching to `parser.cs` after compiling the transpiler core can be kept to the unavoidable minimum.

 #### Compile transpiler

 * Open `code\WDL2CS Transpiler.sln` in **Visual Studio** and build project.